Gil Ofarim: 2008–present: Band career and Alles auf Hoffnung

 In 2008, Ofarim had a guest role in an episode of the children's television series Ein Fall für B.A.R.Z..
 The same year, he formed another rock band, Acht, along with Oswin Ottl, Petros Kontos, and Andy Lind.
 Their debut album, Stell dir vor, entirely recorded in German and released in 2010, reflected a new domestic-marketing approach.
 The quartet supported American singer Alex Band throughout his European concert tour.
 Also in 2020, Ofarim had appeared as a guest in the ZDF crime television series Ein starkes Team.
 In October 2012, Ofarim was a contestant on the second season of The Voice of Germany.
 Coached by singer Xavier Naidoo, he was eliminated in the season's quarter final.
 His live performances of The Goo Goo Dolls's "Iris" (1998) and Michael Jackson's "Man in the Mirror" both entered the German Singles Chart and marked his first chart entries in a decade.

 In 2013, Ofarim had a recurring role as Mick in the mystery series Armans Geheimnis, produced by and broadcast on Das Erste.
 In 2017, he took part in the German TV series Let's Dance and became winner with his dance partner Ekaterina Leonova.
 On 1 August 2019, he was revealed to be the Grasshopper on The Masked Singer where he was placed as runner-up.

 Personal life

 In 2007, a newly identified species of moth from the Amata genus and found in Mount Hermon in the Golan Heights was named Amata gil after him.

-On 15 December 2014, Gil married his longtime girlfriend Verena Brock.
-On 6 March 2015 the couple welcomed their first child, a son Leonard (Leo) Dean Ofarim.
-On 30 January 2017 the couple welcomed their second child, a daughter Anouk Marie Ofarim.
+On 15 December 2014, Ofarim married his longtime girlfriend Verena Brock.
+On 6 March 2015, the couple welcomed their first child, a son named Leonard (Leo) Dean Ofarim.
+On 30 January 2017, the couple welcomed their second child, a daughter named Anouk Marie Ofarim.

-The couple separated, giving Gil full custody of the children.
-However the exact date and year of this is still not exact.
-Gil Ofarim has kindly asked that all press and media leave him and Verena Brock alone during this difficult time.
+Ofarim and Brock divorced in 2017.
+Ofarim married again in 2025.